ericclack/racket-candy-crush/doc/talk.rst

    (* 1 2 3 4 5)

-   (string-append "hello" "world")

    (range 20)

    (shuffle (range 20))

 Observations:

 - REPLs are great
-- Python generators are cool, but not easy to understand for a beginner
 - Notice that in Python shuffle changes the list, Racket returns a new one

 Showing the candy
 -----------------

+OK, over to Candy Crush.

 Python
 ......

 Starting out:

+- empty game world -- not much typing
+- adding a tile -- no problems, easy
-- adding some tiles
+- adding many more tiles -- kind of OK, not sure why this works
-- adding the cursor
+- adding the cursor -- OK
-- ah! my world keeps changing!
+- moving the cursor -- Ah! my world keeps changing!

+Why?
+It is hard to see, but there is no game state yet.

+We're just drawing random things on the screen.

-For most kids the next bit is confusing: lists + loops + indexing.
+For most kids fixing this is confusing: we need lists + loops + indexing.

 Racket
 ......

+Let's see how this works in Racket.
+In the tutorial we start out in the REPL to try out ideas before writing code in our program.

-Starting with candy1a.rkt
+Starting with candy1a.rkt.

-REPL:
-- single image
+- single image -- with `bitmap/file`
-- numbers to images
+- numbers to images -- add function `candy->bitmap`
+- see our world as a list of tiles
-- map
+- use map to make it

+See how we can do so much in the REPL to try ideas before writing code into our program?

 Another look at the REPL
 ------------------------

-Try something that works in both
+Try something that works in both:

+- what?

+Now for something more interesting:

-Try to run draw() in python
+- Try to run draw() in python
-Do same in Racket :)
+- Do same in Racket :)

-Observations on Python
+Some more observations on Python
 ----------------------

 Brackets, commas, quotes are confusing.
 They've not seen these things